Fiserv/global-currency-solutions/docs/supporeted countries  and currencies.md

 FX Solutions support presentment and authorization in 140+ currencies across 200+ countries.
 With an expansive footprint, you’ll be able to serve customers around the world.

-The table below contains the ISO 3166 country name and alpha 3 code, ISO 4217 currency and alpha 3 code, minor units, associated region, and current support by solution.
-If you have a specific question about country or currency support, please contact <a href="mailto:your-email@example.com">globalcurrency@fiserv.com.</a>
+The table below contains the Country Name, Country Code, Currency, Currency Code, minor units, associated region, and current support by solution.
+Supported countries and currencies will vary based on your implementation.
+If you have a specific question about country or currency support, please contact your sales representative.

-Please note:

-- 3-minor unit currencies are supported on Nashville FE but are not supported on Compass FE, which may affect compatibility with certified gateways (e.g., BHD, JOD, KWD, OMR, and TND)
-- OFAC-prohibited currencies cannot be supported (e.g., BYN, MMK, CUP, CDF, IRR, IQD, LRD, KPW, SDG, SYP, and ZWL)
-- BRL acceptance varies by issuing bank as some Brazilian issuers have elected to reject transactions conducted in BRL when transactions occur outside of Brazil
-- RUB is not supported as a currency for any FX Solutions
-- Support for AMD and PAB currencies vary
-- Amex processing with Multi-Currency Pricing (MCP) requires additional setup by the merchant through International Amex
-- List of supported currencies for DCC is a standard list for Fiserv acquiring merchants in the U.S. This list is subject to change and may vary based on channel, acquirer or other variables.
-Please contact your sales representative for more information

 | Currency Name (ISO 3166)                                   | Country(Alpha 3-Code) | Currency                      | Currency(Alpha 3-Code) | Minor Units | Region | DCC<sup>1</sup> | MCP VI/MC | MCP AMEX<sup>2</sup> |